 Coagulation parameters should be tested more frequently and monitored regularly during simultaneous administration of high doses of heparin, oral anticoagulants, or other drugs that may affect the blood coagulation system or the thrombocyte function [see Warnings and Precautions (5.4)].

-Vecuronium

-Piperacillin when used concomitantly with vecuronium has been implicated in the prolongation of the neuromuscular blockade of vecuronium.
+Vecuronium the prolongation of the neuromuscular blockade of vecuronium.
 Piperacillin and tazobactam for injection could produce the same phenomenon if given along with vecuronium.
 Due to their similar mechanism of action, it is expected that the neuromuscular blockade produced by any of the non-depolarizing neuromuscular blockers could be prolonged in the presence of piperacillin.
-Monitor for adverse reactions related to neuromuscular blockade (see package insert for vecuronium bromide).
+Monitor for adverse reactions related to neuromuscular blockade (see package insert for vecuronium Methotrexate